davidwagura/My-Portfolio-Website/README.md

 # 🌍 David's Portfolio Website

 Welcome to my personal portfolio website!
 This site showcases my work as a software developer, my projects, services, and contact information.
-Built with HTML, CSS, and JavaScript.
+Built with HTML, CSS.

 ## 🔗 Live Demo